 Step 3: Headers and Footers

-- Click on Insert then Header.
+- Click on Insert, then Header.
 You will find four tabs.
-There is: Blank, Blank (Three Columns), Alphabet and Annual.
+There are Blank, Blank (Three Columns), Alphabet, and Annual.
 My transcription clients prefer Black (Three Columns) and Alphabet but use what your client prefers.
 There is also a section for Edit Header and Remove Header.
 Use Edit Header when you want to make changes and use Remove Header when you no longer need a header in your transcript.

 - Use the above process to include footers in your transcript.

 - Click the Main Menu tab

 - On the left-hand corner of that pop-up, you will see Word Options.

 - Click on Word Options then go to Proofing tab

 - Under Proofing there is AutoCorrect Options tab